Looking for some swimming workouts to lose weight? Try these 3 swim workouts that are designed to torch fat and help you get fit.

 Workout #1: High-intensity 25s

 This is a Tabata-inspired workout that is short on volume, but high on intensity.
+And it’s one of my favorite all-time swimming workouts for abs.

 The goal during the main set is to go full blast on the first rep and maintain that intensity.